schmidb/TurtleTrafo/_i18n/en/_posts/offerings/2023-06-21-EverybodyLeader.md

 ---
 layout: offerings
 category: Services-Firma
-img: fear_box.png
+img: EveryoneIsALeader_Thumbnail.png
 title: Everybody is a Leader
 title_kurz:
 description: "In this 90 minutes workshop, Miriam is introducing you to methods to take the ownership and leadership of your own life.
-This is an integrated training which takes body, mind and soul into account.
-It is aligning consciousness with the unconsciousness."
+This is an integrated workshop which takes body, mind and soul into account."
-angebot: ""
+angebot: "It is time to take back the ownership of your life."
 preis: for 20€ in a small group
 anfrage: "Everybody is a Leader"
 permalink: everybody-leader
 ---

 In this 90 minutes mind opening and integrated workshop, Miriam is introducing you to methods to take the ownership and leadership of your own life.
-This is an integrated training which takes body, mind and soul into account.
+This is an integrated workshop which takes body, mind and soul into account.
 It is aligning consciousness with the unconsciousness.

 <br><center>
 <i>“Everyone is deciding about your life except of you? - it is time to take the ownership back"</i>